lamlv723/data_warehouse_project/README.md

-# Lam Data Warehouse Project
+# Lam's Data Warehouse Project

 Hello!
 I'm Lam, and this is my project to show my data warehouse skills.